BioJulia/XAMAuxData.jl/docs/src/index.md

 ```

 ## Constructing `Auxiliary` objects
-`SAM.Auxiliary` and `BAM.Auxiliary` are constructed the same way.
+`SAM.Auxiliary` and `BAM.Auxiliary` are constructed the same two ways.
-They can each be constructed in two ways:

 Immutable auxiliaries are constructed from any bytes-like object which has a `MemView` method.
 This may be a `String`, `SubString{String}`, `Memory{UInt8}` etc.